Warm-up and Stretching

 Pedal your feet or lift alternate legs.

 Observe what difference this makes.

 Stretch to De-stress

 In these stressed-out times stretching can help.
 As you know, your mind affects your body, and your body affects your mind.

 During times of emotional stress, the muscles in your body contract.
 This is an adaptive response to acute stress, as it fortifies your "body armour" so that in times of danger, if you get hit, for example, your muscles help to protect you.

-If you had a stressful day, put on your lifeguard kit and hop into the local pool just to do your de-stressing exercises,
+If you had a stressful day, put on your lifeguard kit and hop into the local pool for your de-stressing exercises,

-then float in the pool until your mind has relaxed too.
+then float in the pool until your mind is relaxed too.